Airship Dreams: FAQs for Community Contributions

 Be part of Bedford Creative Arts’ ambitious community art project, Airship Dreams, and contribute to a celebration of Bedford’s identity as the historical centre of the UK’s airship industry.

 We’re inviting you to share your own experiences and memories of Bedford’s airship heritage to add to our online community archive, with the possibility of even being included in the Airship Dreams exhibition in 2021.
+If you’re under 18 you can join our Airship Dreamers Club!

 What is the project?